PAminai/LTI-Circuit-Analyzer-Program/README.md

 * Dependent and independent current and voltage sources
 * ac and DC inputs

-Program outputs can be specified by uesers in the format of **Data.txt** file which is the input of MATLAB codes.
+Program outputs can be specified by uesers in the format of **Data.txt** file.
 This project also contains **Help (Persian).pdf** which explains how to enter data and some preparation before running the program.